-Browse our latest collection of titles in Art Therapy.
+Browse our latest collection of titles in Music Therapy.
 For more information on any of the books inside, simply click the title or cover image to view the full book page.

 This includes information on our new and bestselling titles such as ‘Mindfulness and the Arts Therapies’ by Laury Rappaport and ‘Using Art Therapy with Diverse Populations’ by Paula Howie.
 This range includes practical books for professionals, manuals on how to incorporate creative approaches into practice as well as guides for individuals who are themselves affected.